Skip to content

 Every type you have worked with so far (strings, lists, dictionaries) is actually a class.
 When you call "hello".upper(), you are calling a method on a string object.
 Classes let you define your own types with their own data and behaviour.
 A Player class can hold a name, a score, and a level, and know how to display itself.

 Classes are the mechanism for user-defined types.
-A class defines a template: the data each instance holds (attributes) and the operations it supports (methods).
-Instead of tracking values in parallel variables and passing them everywhere, you bundle them into one cohesive object with a clear interface.
+A class defines a template: the data each instance holds (its attributes, the values stored on it) and the operations it supports (its methods, the functions attached to it).
+Instead of tracking values in parallel variables and passing them everywhere, you bundle them into one object with a clear interface.

 Blueprint and instances